Whether or not you like football, the Super Bowl is usually worth watching for the over-the-top commercials alone.

 Big brands like Budweiser and Pepsi certainly aren't strangers to the Super Bowl Sunday commercial lineup, but there are always a few new faces hoping to making a national impact.
 And then there are the all-star comebacks.

-Cheetos announced Thursday it will be debuting a new Super Bowl ad for the first time in over a decade and it will feature the brand's latest creation: Cheetos Popcorn.
+Cheetos announced earlier this month it will be debuting a new Super Bowl ad for the first time in over a decade and it will feature the brand's latest creation: Cheetos Popcorn.

 The 30-second spot, called “It’s a Cheetos Thing,” will highlight the infamous orange dust Cheetos fans get on their fingers after eating the brightly colored snack.
 Cheetos recently revealed that company executives have long had an official term for the lingering powder: Cheetle.